 The eight institutions the Regents govern include: College of Southern Nevada; Desert Research Institute; Great Basin College; Nevada State College; Truckee Meadows Community College; University of Nevada, Las Vegas; University of Nevada, Reno; and Western Nevada College.
 NSHE provides educational opportunities to more than 106,000 students.

-The Board leadership is comprised of a Chairman (currently Kevin J. Page) and Vice Chairman (currently Jason Geddes) who are elected by the Board’s membership.
+The Board leadership is comprised of a Chairman (currently Jason Geddes) and Vice Chairman (currently Mark W. Doubrava) who are elected by the Board’s membership.
 The term for the Chairman and Vice Chairman is one year (July 1 – June 30), and the Chairman is limited from serving more than two consecutive terms.

-Board staff includes Chief of Staff and Special Counsel Dean J. Gould, along with a manager of operations and three professional support personnel.
+Board staff includes Chief of Staff and Special Counsel Dean J. Gould, Deputy Chief of Staff Keri D. Nikolajewski and three professional support personnel.

-Typically, the Board holds four regular meetings each year in addition to committee meetings.
+Typically, the Board holds four regular two-day meetings each year in addition to special and committee meetings.
 These meetings are rotated among the campuses throughout the state.
-All regular and committee meetings are open to the public, and agendas and minutes are posted on the NSHE’s web site.
+All meetings are open to the public, and agendas and minutes are posted on the NSHE’s web site.
 You can also access this site for additional information on each of the schools within the NSHE as well as to view the Board’s online Handbook, as well as the NSHE Procedures Manual.